brct-james/apricate/README.md

 - `GET: /api/my/nearby-locations` returns a list of the names of every nearby location (all locations of every island with atleast one assistant), for navigational purposes
 - `GET: /api/my/plots` returns a list of the player's plots
 - `GET: /api/my/plots/{uuid}` returns the plot specified by `uuid`
-- `PUT: /api/my/plots/{uuid}/clear` returns the plot if successful in attempt to clear plot
+- `PUT: /api/my/plots/{uuid}/clear` returns the plot if successful in attempt to clear plot, no request body expected
 - `POST: /api/my/plots/{uuid}/plant` returns the updated warehouse and plot data if successful in attempt to plant specified plant in plot, as well as the info on the next growth stage of the plant
 - - **Request Body** Expects `name` of seed, `quantity` of seed, `size` of plant.
 Example:
 ```json